arya4114/Investment-Portfolio-Optimization/README.md

 **Tools Used**

 1. Python: The primary language used for data analysis, optimization, and machine learning algorithms.
-2. Kite: Used to fetch yearly revenue's for the chosen few stocks.
+2. Market Data: Used to fetch yearly revenue's for the chosen few stocks.
 3. Google Finance API: Used for historical stock data to train and test the optimization model.
 4. Microsoft Excel: Utilized for storing and analyzing data, particularly for real-time stock tick-by-tick updates and performance monitoring.